-Armed with these definitions, we can now state our main theorem, which provides a complete characterization of every Nash equilibrium of our network formation game.
+Armed with these definitions, we can now state our main theorem, which provides a complete characterization of every Nash equilibria of our network formation game.

-THEOREM 3.3.
-Let $NE(n,\alpha)$ be the set of all Nash equilibria graphs of the network formation game for a fixed population size n and edge cost $\alpha$ , and let NE be the union of $NE(n,\alpha)$ over all n and $\alpha$ .
+Theorem 3.3 Let $NE(n, \alpha)$ be the set of all Nash equilibria graphs of the network formation game for a fixed population size n and edge cost α , and let NE be the union of $NE(n, \alpha)$ over all n and α .
 Then the set NE equals the union of classes Perfect Matchings, Exploitation Graphs, and Balanced Graphs defined above.

-As has been suggested, the proof that NE is contained in the stated union will follow from Theorems 3.1 and 3.2 above, while the proof that it contains the union will be shown by explicit constructions which we sketch in Appendix A. We emphasize that Theorem 3.3 places very strong constraints on the Nash equilibrium graphs, and accordingly, on the nature of wealth variation.
+As has been suggested, the proof that NE is contained in the stated union will follow from Theorems 3.1 and 3.2 above, while the proof that it contains the union will be shown by explicit construction which is deferred to Appendix A. We emphasize that Theorem 3.3 places very strong constraints on the Nash equilibrium graphs, and accordingly, on the nature of wealth variation.
 For instance, the characterization rules out certain exchange rates or wealths - 2/5 is one example of an unattainable value.
 Wealth variation can essentially occur only in monopolistic form (the exploitation graphs).

 Our results rely on one final structural characterization that is of independent interest, and concerns the "compactness" of Nash equilibrium graphs.
 More precisely, we show that a Nash equilibrium graph G cannot contain redundant edges - that is, the removal of any edge in G will change the exchange subgraph and the exchange rates or wealths.
 The intuition behind this theorem is that if redundant edges existed, the nodes that purchased them can remove them from the graph without effecting their wealth, and thus it is not a Nash equilibrium.
+Again there is some subtlety in the proof due to the aforementioned fragility of exchange equilibria.
 It is interesting to note that in other formation games, such as that in [1], cycles can exist at equilibrium, which can be seen as an analog of redundant edges in our formation game.

-Theorem 3.4.
-Let G be a Nash equilibrium graph of the network formation game.
-Then G is equal to its minimal exchange subgraph.
+Theorem 3.4 Let G be a Nash equilibrium graph of the network formation game.
+Then G is equal to it minimal exchange subgraph.